e16din/TopActivity/README.md

 # TopActivity
-Don't worry about context changed, just call a method activity() anywhere in your project, and you will retrieve actual top activity.
+Don't worry about context changed, just call a method TopActivity.get() anywhere in your project to retrieve current activity.

 Memory leaks protected.